 Contraindication Causes

-Acute myocardial infarction Acute myocardial infarction is a serious condition that can lead to death, so any endoscopic intervention during this period is contraindicated.
+Acute myocardial infarction Acute myocardial infarction is a serious condition that can lead to death, therefore any endoscopic interventions during this period are contraindicated.

-Perforation of the intestinal wall Perforation of the intestinal wall leads to active bleeding, which is eliminated by surgery.
+Perforation of the intestinal wall Perforation of the intestinal wall leads to active bleeding, which is eliminated surgically.

 Peritonitis Peritonitis is an inflammation of the peritoneum, in which the patient's condition is extremely severe.
-In this case, emergency surgery is performed as a treatment.
+IN in this case The treatment is emergency surgery.

-Late stages of pulmonary and heart failure These disorders are characterized by severe circulatory disorders.
-Patients in these cases are in an extremely serious condition, in which endoscopic interventions, including colonoscopy, are recommended to be excluded.
+Final stages pulmonary and heart failure These disorders are characterized by serious circulatory problems.
+Patients in these cases are in extreme in serious condition, in which endoscopic interventions, including colonoscopy, are recommended to be excluded.

 Relative contraindications